brouhaha/mds-fw/README.md

 This project contains reverse-engineered "source code", with varying degrees of completion of the reverse-engineering.
 However, all of the source code is verified to assemble to the original binary.
+The makefile in each subdirectory has a "check" target which will compare a SHA256 hash of the assembled binary file to the hash of the original firmware.

 This includes both 8080 code and 8041 UPI code, which are intended to be assembled using the